Title Insurance Best Practices

 In addition, only authorized employees can conduct closings/settlements and only those team members with satisfactory credit reports and background checks are authorized signatories on escrow accounts.
 In addition, our closing and settlement employees are always learning more skills to do their jobs better and more efficiently.

-Only authorized Essential Title employees can access the non-public personal information (NPI) of our clients.
+Only authorized Essential Title employees can access the non-public personal information (NPI) of consumers.
 But our security goes much farther than that.
-If data is stored electronically, it is done only on our secure servers, and Essential heavily restricts what information can be put on cell phones and portable storage devices to further safeguard our clients’ information.
+If data is stored electronically, it is done only on our secure servers, and Essential heavily restricts what information can be put on cell phones and portable storage devices to further safeguard consumers’ information.

 Documents containing NPI is transmitted from our offices using a vendor specializing in safe delivery of documents with encryption and password protection.
 Sensitive documents at all Essential Title locations are promptly shredded and disposed of when they need to be discarded and the company regularly tests and updates its Disaster Recovery Plan.